 Bruce Woolley is an English record producer and composer, co-founder of the Radio Science Orchestra.
 His writing and collaborative credits include Thomas Dolby, Grace Jones, Nicki Minaj, Baz Luhrmann, the Orb and Will.i.am.
 In 1981 Bruce's international hit - the Ivor Novello Award-nominated "Video Killed The Radio Star" – became the first song aired on MTV.

 Andy Visser (Saxophones, Vox, Keys, Arrangement, Electronics)

 Co-founder of the RSO, Andy is a multi-instrumentalist, playing saxophones, keyboards, flute, bass clarinet and electronics in various lineups including Death in Vegas, ONL, The Alice Band and the Radio Science Orchestra.
 He is also a sound designer and has worked on international projects for Sony, Nokia, Dolby, Samsung and Shell’s “Electric Storm”.
 Andy’s compositions have been broadcast on terrestrial TV and Radio networks.
-He released his first album in 2007 to critical acclaim and is currently producing a follow-up.
+He released his first album “One” to critical acclaim and is currently producing a sequel.

 Joy Smith (Harp, Keys, Melodica)